interrogator/corpkit/_posts/2015-08-30-interrogate.md

 This kind of search has drawbacks, though.
 Lemmatisation, for example, will not work very well, because `corpkit` won't know the word classes of the words you're finding.

+### Tokens

+As with plain text, you can use either a list of a regular expression to match tokens.

+> More coming soon

 ## Special queries

-`corpkit` also has some pre-programmed queries and query parts, based around concepts from systemic-functional grammar.
+`corpkit` also has some pre-programmed queries and query parts, based mostly around concepts from systemic-functional grammar.

-## Preset queries
+### Preset queries

 `'Any'` will match any word, tag or function, depending on the search type. `Participants` and `Processes` approximate notions from systemic functional grammar.

 `Stats` will get the absolute frequencies for different moods and process types.
 It involves many sub-interrogations (for different process types and grammatical moods, mostly), and may take a long time.

-## Query parts
+### Query parts

 There are also some things you can type into your query that `corpkit` recognises and handles differently.
 You can, for example, enter